MICS-Lab/novae/scripts/README.md

 # Pre-training scripts

-These scripts are used to train and monitor Novae with Weight & Biases.
-To see the actualy source code, refer to the `novae` directory.
+These scripts are used to pretrain and monitor Novae with Weight & Biases.
+To see the actualy source code of Novae, refer to the `novae` directory.

 ## Setup